-When we wake the following morning and ask our son what he’d like to do today (and there’s the temptation of a shiny x-box in our hotel room and a surplus of kid-friendly fun on our doorstep), Raffles asks if he can go back and visit his pal at the embassy.
+When we wake the following morning and ask our son what he’d like to do today (keeping in mind there’s the temptation of a shiny Xbox in our hotel room and a surplus of kid-friendly fun on our doorstep), Raffles asks if he can go back and visit his friend at the embassy.

-Instead I suggest he takes what he’s learned back to school for news to help raise awareness and knowledge of Aboriginal history and culture and assist in changing attitudes built on prejudice.
+Instead I suggest he be thankful for The Dude’s time and stories and the lovely connection he made.
+And that he take what he’s learned back to school for news, to help raise awareness and knowledge of Aboriginal history and culture and assist in changing attitudes built on prejudice.
 And so, his teacher tells me, he does.
 Beautifully.

-And that folks, though it took me a while to get here, is the point!
+And that folks, though it took me a very long time to get here, is the point!